jfecher/ante-website/content/blog/why_effects.md

 constructs are difficult to implement, requiring low-level knowledge though, right?
 Nope.
 Most of these are pretty straightforward actually.

 Let's consider exceptions.
-Remember when I described algebraic effects as resumeable exceptions?
+Remember when I described algebraic effects as resumable exceptions?
 This actually works pretty well as a hint on how to implement exceptions via effects.
 How do we do it?
 Just don't `resume` the effect when it is thrown:

 ```ante